 This singular reprogrammed malicious cell then start duplicating (proliferating) much faster than regular cells usually do, and even is even able to avoid cell suicide (apoptosis), because of the mutations in its genes.

-The endocannabinoid system is in an important part of our body’s defense mechanism against disharmony, and because of this phytocannabinoids from cannabis are such an effective tool against cancer, as they aid the ECS and our endocannabinoids in their fight to regain homeostasis.
+The endocannabinoid system is an important part of our body’s defense mechanism against disharmony, and because of this phytocannabinoids from cannabis are such an effective tool against cancer.

 In a normal cell, hundreds of different genes collectively control the processes of cell division (or proliferation), but the genes are also responsible for the auto-destruction of a cell, which is also called apoptosis, or programmed cell “suicide”.